If your return is being rejected for the prior year Adjusted Gross Income (AGI) not matching the IRS e-file database, please verify the following:

 - If the prior year's return was filed using the status of married filing jointly with an ex-spouse, use the same prior year amount from the joint return filed with the ex-spouse.

-- If you have never filed before, or if you filed last year using an ITIN and you have a Social Security Number this year, select I am a first-time filer or I did NOT file a 2013 tax return on the prior year information screen.
+- If you have never filed before, or if you filed last year using an ITIN and you have a Social Security Number this year, choose I am a first-time filer or I did NOT file a 2018 tax return on the prior year information screen.

 Once you have made any necessary corrections, you can resubmit your return at no charge by repeating the Filing steps.